 For even the keenest skier, this can be quite a challenge.
 You will need to be up for first lifts, skip the long lunch and celebrate your achievement at après-ski instead (if your legs haven’t already turned to jelly).
-Essentially, you must cover the four corners, which encompass the top of Tignes Glacier, Tignes Les Brévières, Val D’Isère Le Fornet and Val D’Isère La Daille, which is also where you will find the Folie.
+Essentially, you must cover the four corners, which encompass the top of Tignes Glacier, Tignes-les-Brévières, Val d’Isère Le Fornet and Val d’Isère La Daille, which is also where you will find La Folie.

-If you fancy yourself as a bit of an indie pop star, here’s your time to shine.
+If you’ve ever envisioned yourself as a pop star, here’s your time to shine.
 Cocorico is a live-music bar playing everything from Kings of Leon to old classics.
-You’re bound to know at least some of the lyrics, and will soon be singing along at the top of your lungs, with a beer in your hand.
+You’re bound to know at least some of the lyrics and will soon be singing along at the top of your lungs, with a beer in your hand.

-The Haute-Savoie are well-known for their hearty cuisine that will warm you and fill you up after a long day’s skiing.
-Whether you opt for tartiflette, cheese or beef fondue or raclette, you absolutely must treat yourself to a tarte aux myrtilles for dessert.
+The Haute-Savoie is well known for its hearty cuisine that will warm you and fill you up after a long day of skiing.
+Whether you opt for tartiflette, cheese or beef fondue, or raclette, you absolutely must treat yourself to a tarte aux myrtilles for dessert.
 What’s more, it’s rude to decline Genepi after your meal; this digestif has great herbal qualities and is also said to soothe sore throats.
 The Ski Gallery & Fondue Factory is renowned for being one of the best places for the local cuisine in the area.

 If you have always dreamed of being able to fly, you don’t get much closer to it than paragliding with Val d’Isère Parapente.
 As you ski off the side of the mountain and take off, you can take in some magnificent views over the glistening mountains.
 The adrenaline is addictive, and chances are you’ll be booking another session soon after you’ve landed.

 If you see yourself as a pro skier or boarder, why not test this out in the snow park?
-Whether you’re nailing your first 180 or practising for the X-Games, Val has a great park with features for beginners, intermediates and experts, so why not have some fun on these jumps, rails and boxes?
+Whether you’re nailing your first 180 or practising for the X-Games, Val has a great park with features for beginners, intermediates and experts, so have some fun on these jumps, rails and boxes.